Acclaimed Chefs Share Their Fears And Hopes Around Phase II Reopening

 Eric Rivera: Pay my employees.
 I don’t care about me.
 I want them to feel like they have a real job and they can get paid for the work they do.

-Mashama and John: Survival.
+Mashama and Johno: Survival.

 Isaac Toups: Stay flexible.
 Stay creative and for fuck’s sake, stay positive.